 Our corporate headquarters are located at 2155 Park Blvd in Palo Alto, California 94306 in a facility we lease encompassing 8,029 square feet of office space.
 The lease commenced on March 1, 2018 and was to expire five years after the commencement date.
 The lease had one three-year renewal option prior to expiration and included rent escalation clauses through the lease term.
-In February 2023, the Company amended the lease to extend the lease term for an additional year from March 1, 2023 to February 28, 2024.
-The amendment also included a one year renewal option.
+In February 2023, we amended the lease to extend the lease term for an additional year from March 1, 2023 to February 28, 2024.
+In February 2024, we amended the lease to reduce the space to 1,881 square feet of office space and extend the lease term for an additional month from March 1, 2024 to April 1, 2024 with a month to month option to renew.